-In contrast to these papers, we fully relax the commitment assumption at the communication stage, so that the sender's messages about information outcomes become pure cheap talk.

-Another related paper is \cite{LinLiu}.
-They study the credibility of persuasion assuming that the sender's deviation in messages is not detectable if the marginal distribution of messages remains the same.
-Their sender's incentive constraints arrive at the ex-ante stage, in the sense that the gain from swapping messages in one state cannot outweigh the loss from that in another state.
-However, our sender's incentive constraints arrive at the interim stage after the outcome of the experiment is privately revealed to the sender.
-The incentive constraints in these two papers are not nested.

-There are a number of papers in the literature that incorporate endogenous information acquisition in a model of strategic communication. \citet{HarryPei2015} discusses costly information acquisition, where the chosen information structure is sender's private information. \citet{IngaDezso2019} study strategic communication under two-dimensional state space and the sender can commit to a normally distributed signal structure. \citet{Ivanov} investigates informational control, where the receiver can restrict the sender's information structure so as to dampen the sender's incentive to misreport.
-Most of these papers use quadratic utility functions and make specific assumptions about the information structure.
-We allow arbitrary payoff functions and general information structures.
-Besides, we assume full commitment on the information structure.
+Regarding communication games with strategic information acquisition, \cite{HarryPei2015} discusses a cheap talk game where the sender can acquire costly information that is unobserved by the receiver. \cite{private} consider a promotion game where the sender can privately and sequentially acquire signals generated from a binary experiment. \cite{squintani} allow the sender to choose the number of trials, which can be public information or the sender's private information.
+In the latter two papers, though information cannot be falsified, its interpretation is subject to the sender's disclosure policies.
+In contrast to these papers, we assume commitment on information structure and relax the commitment at the communication stage in the sense that the sender's messages are pure cheap talk.